kaans/mqtli/README.md

     <td class="tg-l23c">Hex</td>
     <td class="tg-0pky">Read the string from the field "content" validate that it is a valid hex string and store the string as is</td>
     <td class="tg-0pky">{ "content": "494e505554" } =&gt; 494e505554</td>
-    <td class="tg-0lax">- field "content" does not exist or does not contain a valid base64 string</td>
+    <td class="tg-0lax">- field "content" does not exist or does not contain a valid hex string</td>
   </tr>
   <tr>
     <td class="tg-l23c">Base64</td>